OSGeo/OSGeoLive-doc/en/quickstart/osgeolive_quickstart.rst

     :scale: 70 %
     :alt: boot select

-  Try the many applications from the "GeoSpatial" menu.
+  Try the many applications from the :menuselection:`Geospatial` menu.

 See Also:
 ---------